With hot summer months ahead, taking a dip in the water can be a refreshing way to cool off.

-If your child knows how to swim in a pool, do not assume those skills apply to open waters like lakes and pools, Denny noted.
+If your child knows how to swim in a pool, do not assume those skills apply to open waters such as lakes and pools, Denny noted.

 Swimming skills do not “drownproof” a child, she said, and children should still stay close to adults and be supervised in case of an emergency.

 Aquatic facilities around the country have partnered with the American Red Cross to offer swimming and water safety courses for people of all ages.
 Check out this website for a list of classes or check with your local pool facilities.

 It is also a smart idea to have at least one adult present who is trained in CPR/AED skills so he or she can help a drowning victim until professional help arrives.
 The American Red Cross has a list of online and in-person training classes.

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.